BiteenMatlab/NOBIAS/README.md

 Download the entire folder and unzip if you downloaded the .zip folder.
 Change the working directory in Matlab to this folder and call the functions in the Matlab command window as described in the User Guide.

-NOBIAS also require the lightspeed toolbox in matlab which could be found (https://github.com/tminka/lightspeed)
+NOBIAS also requires the lightspeed toolbox in Matlab which can be found at https://github.com/tminka/lightspeed

 ## Usage

-A quick start guide now.
+Use this quick start guide for now.

-A detailed user guide to be finished very soon.
+A detailed user guide will be finished very soon.

 ## Credits

-Great thanks to the work of Dr. Emily B. Fox inspires my to use her sticky HDP-HMM for SPT datasets.
+Great thanks to the work of Dr. Emily B. Fox who inspired me to use her sticky HDP-HMM for SPT datasets.

 **_randdirichlet_** and **_randiwishart_** by Emily B. Fox and Erik B. Sudderth.(ebfox[at]alum[dot]mit[dot]edu and sudderth[at]cs[dot]brown[dot]edu)

 Copyright (C) 2009, Emily B. Fox and Erik B. Sudderth.

-The HDPHMM module majorly adapt the algorithm in the:
+The HDPHMM module majorly adapts the algorithm in:

   An HDP-HMM for Systems with State Persistence
   E. B. Fox, E. B. Sudderth, M. I. Jordan, and A. S. Willsky